Lots of support and educational material

 The Competition: Methodology vs. The Good Kitchen

 The Good Kitchen and Methodology are both premium services delivering fully cooked meals, but that's pretty much where the similarities end.
 While Methodology only delivers to a few cities, The Good Kitchen ships nationwide.
-The Good Kitchen's meals cost up to $15, whereas Methodology's start at $15.
+The Good Kitchen's meals cost up to $15, whereas Methodology's start at $18.
 Methodology offers individual and couple-sized portions, but The Good Kitchen's meals are only single-serving.
-Methodology's food ships fresh.
-The Good Kitchen ships its meals frozen.
+Both Methodology and The Good Kitchen ship their meals fresh but latter provides instructions for freezing.
 The Good Kitchen is a bit more down-to-earth, meaning you won't find edible flowers, mochi pancakes, or Oaxacan chintextle steak on its menu.
 For most people, The Good Kitchen is probably a better option than Methodology.
 On the other hand, if the thought of microwaving frozen food makes you wince, then Methodology is definitely the better choice.

 We were excited to try Methodology.
 The concept, the menu, and the photos were intriguing.
 But ultimately, we felt let down by the experience.
 The pomegranate seeds left a bad taste in our mouth, and we found little else that impressed us enough to make up for it.
 That said, we only tried prepared meals.
 If we were to give Methodology another shot, we'd stick mostly to the Mix 'n Match category.
 Methodology clearly isn't for everyone, but if "eating clean" and convenience are high priorities for an urban Californian, it might be worth a try.